 Aged 5, Mum gave me my first 10p to spend at a jumble sale.
 Over 40 years later the pin cushion purchased is much used and well loved.

-My greatest delight at Christmas was receiving a sketchpad and new pack of felt tips.
+As a child my greatest delight was in being gifted a brand new sketchpad and pack of felt tips.
 As outlining everything in black was an unspoken rule in how to finish art, the black was always the first to run out and become a frustrating, scratchy imitation of its former self.
-Drawing, sewing, knitting and making were activities that could absorb me for hours.
-An early memory is of standing in front of our long wardrobe mirror and using my body as mannequin to fashion a wrap-a-round skirt with button fastening.
+How we coveted black felt tips!
+Another precious delight was once being given a short length of woven cloth, using our long wardrobe mirror and my body as mannequin I fashioned a wrap-a-round skirt with button fastening.
 Frayed edges, functional stitching, working with intent and focus in creating.
 Little me understood fabric.

 After school a Diploma led to a Degree, and years later a Masters at Goldsmiths, University of London.
 My younger self never imagined she would teach, but here I am, fortunate in having worked alongside toddlers, school pupils, young people, adults and seniors in my work as a creative practitioner in galleries, schools, community centres and colleges.

 My artwork is ignited and haunted by memories of a chaotic and dysfunctional childhood in an Essex council estate.
 The green woods opposite our house, my home.
 Somehow, these woods entered my soul and made landscape a place of safety and connection to myself, for myself.
 Without Epping Forest I'm unsure who I would have become.